 In the left-side navigation pane, click Go to HoloWeb.

-Parameter
+Parameter name

 Description

-Instance
+Select Instance

 Instance Name

-The name of the instance.
+The name of the instance that you have logged on to.

-Source DLF Table
+DLF Source Table

 Server Name

-The name of the created foreign server.
+The name of the foreign server that you created.

 Database Name